Abstract dissipative Hamiltonian differential-algebraic equations are everywhere: Introduction

 gives the standard diffusion/heat equation

 However, we can also express the system as adHDAE system

-and thus in the form \eqref{eq:adae} with $\mathcal E$ being singular.
+with ${\mathbb X}$ as in the previous example.
+Thus it is in the form \eqref{eq:adae} with $\mathcal E$ being singular.
 Note that in this case the singularity of $\mathcal E$ is not caused by a physical parameter becoming zero, but it is a direct consequence of the closure relation (\ref{eq:heat2}).
 Since these closure relations appear almost everywhere in mathematical modelling, we see that a singular $\mathcal E$ is very common. } \end{example}

-The discussed examples demonstrate that in modeling with adHDAs different representations are possible, and some are preferable to others, e.g. in the case of limiting situations.
+The discussed examples demonstrate that in modeling with adHDAEs different representations are possible, and some are preferable to others, e.g. in the case of limiting situations.

-The operator $\mathcal A$ in (\ref{eq:heat3}) is very similar to that in \eqref{wave}, and so one may think that properties are related, but it is well-known that the wave and heat equation behave completely differently.
-However, as we will demonstrate, the solution theory of the two PDEs is strongly related, see Example~\ref{E3:HZ} below.
+The operator $\mathcal A$ in (\ref{eq:heat3}) is very similar to that in \eqref{wave}, and so one may think that properties are related, but it is well-known that the wave and heat equation behave completely differently, {the first has oscillating solution behavior while the second is diffusive, so the solution decays.} However, as we will demonstrate, the solution theory of the two PDEs is strongly related, see Example~\ref{E3:HZ} below.

-The structure in (\ref{eq:adae}) is also motivated by the class of dissipative Hamiltonian descriptor systems introduced in \cite{BeaMXZ18}, see also \cite{MehU23,Mor23} that have the form \eqref{eq:adae} with $\mathcal A=\mathcal J-\mathcal R$, where $\mathcal J$ is (formally) skew-adjoint, and $\mathcal E^*\mathcal Q$ as well as $\mathcal R$ are self-adjoint and positive semidefinite.
+The structure in (\ref{eq:adae}) is also motivated by the class of finite dimensional dissipative Hamiltonian descriptor systems introduced in \cite{BeaMXZ18}, see also \cite{MehU23,Mor23} that have the form \eqref{eq:adae} with $\mathcal A=\mathcal J-\mathcal R$, where $\mathcal J$ is (formally) skew-adjoint, and $\mathcal E^*\mathcal Q$ as well as $\mathcal R$ are self-adjoint and { nonnegative (positive semidefinite)}.

 The paper is organized as follows.
-In the Section~\ref{sec:2} we introduce our basic set-up together with several assumptions.
+In Section~\ref{sec:2} we introduce our basic set-up together with several assumptions.
 In Section \ref{sec:3} we study the solution theory of adHDAEs of the form (\ref{eq:adae}).
 These results are illustrated in Section~\ref{sec:4} by several examples, showing their applicability.
 In these examples we also recover many results, which often were obtained by other methods.
 In Section \ref{sec:5} we treat the case in which the singularity of $\mathcal E$ restricts the state space, and again our result is illustrated by examples.